elastic/apm/specs/agents/tracing-spans-service-target.md

     service_target.type = span.subtype || span.type;
   }

-  if (!service_target.name) { // If not manually specified, infer name from span attributes.
+  if ('name' in service_target) { // If not manually specified, infer name from span attributes.

     if (span.context.db) {  // database spans
       if (span.context.db.instance) {